sfc-aqua/quisp/README.md

 ## Simulation goals

-We have a number of long-term goals for the simulator:
+We have a number of long-term goals for development of the simulator:

 * Complex network topologies, including the notion of network boundaries and heterogeneity at the physical and logical levels